GuenterQuast/mimoCoRB/builddoc/index.rst

 **Complex Example**

-In the second, more complex example discussed here we consider multiple pulses on the same channels, where, e.g. the first pulse originates from a detected muon and the second, later one from a decay electron of a muon that has been stopped in or near a detection layer.
+In the second, more complex example discussed here we consider multiple pulses on the same channels, where, e. g. the first pulse originates from a detected muon and the second, later one from a decay electron of a muon that has been stopped in or near a detection layer.

 The raw data are analyzed, and accepted data with a double-pulse signature are selected and directly passed on to a second ring buffer.
 A third buffer